eastgenomics/eggd_multiqc/Readme.md

 multiqc
 forked from ewels/MultiQC [v1.9](https://github.com/ewels/MultiQC/)
-East GLH fork of MultiQC (https://github.com/eastgenomics/MultiQC/tree/eggd_multiqc) eggd_multiqc branch has been dockerised Docker image avaialable here: https://hub.docker.com/repository/docker/sophie22/multiqc_egg
+East GLH fork of MultiQC (https://github.com/eastgenomics/MultiQC/tree/eggd_multiqc) The eggd_multiqc branch has been dockerised
+Docker image avaialable here: https://hub.docker.com/repository/docker/sophie22/multiqc_egg

 ## What are the typical use cases for this app?